shower/shower/packages/shower/Readme.md

 3. Use `pictures` folder for pictures used in presentation
 4. Once finished, open `index.html` in a browser, enter full screen and start presenting

-## Module Way
+### Advanced Way

-Module way allows you to manually install needed Shower packages and requires [Git](http://git-scm.com/) and [Node.js](http://nodejs.org/) installed together with package managment system: `npm` or `bower`.
+Advanced way allows you to manually install needed Shower packages and requires [Node.js](http://nodejs.org/) installed together with package managment system: `npm` or `bower`.

-1. Clone Shower `git clone git@github.com:shower/shower.git --depth 1` or download [shower-pkg.zip](http://shwr.me/shower-pkg.zip)
-2. Run `npm install` (or `bower install`) command in resulted folder to install script and themes
-3. Open `index.html` in any code or text editor, edit your slides in HTML
-4. Use `pictures` folder for pictures used in presentation
-5. Once finished, open `index.html` in browser, enter full screen and start presenting
+1. Run `npm install shower-core shower-ribbon`
+2. Link core and theme files in `node_modules` folder to your presentation file
+3. You’re probably know what to do next, it’s an advanced way.

+**Note:** you can use `bower` instead of `npm` or `shower-bright` instead of `shower-ribbon` in command above to install Shower using Bower or get Bright theme.

 ## Usage examples